 - General household cleaning supplies are safeguarded to prevent unsafe or improper use.
 Household cleaning supplies are not intended for ingestion, but generally will not cause serious bodily harm or death if improperly used.
 Examples of household cleaning supplies include diluted spray cleaners, laundry detergent, furniture polish, and dishwasher detergent.
-We generally recommend the system for safeguarding includes storing these supplies up high so they are out of reach of young children.
-If stored in a ground level cabinet, an actual lock must be used as the form of safeguarding.
-The use of plastic levers on ground level cabinets will not be accepted as sufficient for safeguarding.
-Example hazard labels include:
+We generally recommend that the system for safeguarding include storing these supplies up high so they are out of reach of young children.
+If stored on ground level cabinet, an actual lock must be used as the form of safeguarding.
+The use of plastic levers on ground level cabinets will not be accepted as sufficient for safeguarding. - Highly toxic substances are maintained in locked storage.

-- ✓ Warning

-- ✓ Caution

-- ✓ Keep away from Children

-- Highly toxic substances are maintained in locked storage.
 Highly toxic substances include bleach, ammonia, drain cleaner, pesticides, weed killer, gasoline, lighter fluid, radiator fluid, spray paint, turpentine, pool chemicals and other substances that can cause serious bodily harm or death if improperly used.
+A lock requires the use of a magnet, key or combination to unfasten it. - Access to personal grooming supplies is not restricted unless the case plan or service plan for an individual receiving care specifically restricts such access.
+Personal grooming supplies include toothpaste, hand-soap, shampoo, and deodorant.